Breaking the Mold: Scranton Toy Company Making Army Women

-SCRANTON, Pa. — A toy manufacturer in Scranton is using some imagination in the fight for equality.
-The small operation is one of the only makers of toy plastic Army men and soon, it’ll be expanding the line to include Army women.
+SCRANTON, Pa. -- A toy manufacturer in Scranton is using some imagination in the fight for equality.
+The small operation is one of the only makers of toy plastic Army men, and soon, it'll be expanding the line to include Army women.

 They're a plastic classic in the toy world.
 Jeff Imel who owns BMC Toys in Scranton says the little green Army men we all know will never go out of style.

-“If you lose one, it’s not the end of the world, your mom’s not going to kill you,” Imel laughed.
+"If you lose one, it's not the end of the world.
+Your mom's not going to kill you," Imel laughed.

 And since the 1950s, no one's really broken the mold on the beloved toy.
 BMC is one of the only producers of the toy left in the U.S. Imel says a few hundred thousand soldiers march out of this small factory on Penn Avenue each year.

-“They were really into what I was doing, these are some of my products here.”
+"They were really into what I was doing.
+These are some of my products here."

 But starting next year, Imel will start something new.
 He showed us the prototype for the first female combat toy soldier.